Education and training

 HEE, along with the Statutory Education Bodies Scotland and Wales, is aware of the concerns over the impact of the COVID-19 pandemic on pharmacy education and training, alongside the broader impact on clinical care.
 The bodies have therefore issued national guidance for Pre-registration Trainee Pharmacy Technicians and Pre-Registration Pharmacist Trainees.

-The General Pharmaceutical Council (GPhC) has made the decision to postpone both the June and September 2020 pre-registration pharmacist examinations.
-HEE, along with the Statutory Education Bodies Scotland and Wales, has published a joint statement outlining its support for the proposed approach.
+The GPhC postponed both the June and September 2020 pre-registration pharmacist examinations.
+Meanwhile, HEE, along with the Statutory Education Bodies Scotland and Wales, published a joint statement outlining its support for the proposed approach.

 Provisional registration policy

-The General Pharmaceutical Council (GPhC) has announced its intention to add current pre-registration trainees to the pharmacist register on a provisional basis.
+The GPhC has announced its intention to add current pre-registration trainees to the pharmacist register on a provisional basis.

 The Council has published a policy setting out the criteria that this year’s pre-registration pharmacist trainees will need to meet to be eligible to join the register.
 The document also outlines the requirements that employers must put in place to support provisionally-registered pharmacists.